 Barry Speyer is a California based securities broker.
-He has worked in the securities industry for forty-eight years.
-During his career, he has been registered with three different securities firms.
+He has worked in the securities industry for forty-nine years.
+During his career, he has been registered with five different securities firms.

-In June 1989, a customer alleged unsuitable trading against Speyer.
+- In June 1989, a customer alleged that Barry Speyer recommended unsuitable trades.
 This case was settled for $95,000 in damages.

-In April 1991, a customer alleged unsuitable option trading.
+- In April 1991, a customer alleged that Barry Speyer executed unsuitable option trades.
 This case went to arbitration, where the customer was awarded $200,000 in damages.

-In June 2003, a customer alleged unauthorized options trading.
-This case went to arbitration, where the customer was awarded $18,030 in damages.
+- In June 2003, a customer alleged that Barry Speyer executed unauthorized options trades.
+This case went to arbitration where the customer was awarded $18,030 in damages.

-In March 2009, a customer alleged that Speyer purchased unsuitable auction rate securities in 2008 on behalf of the customer.
+- In March 2009, a customer alleged that Barry Speyer purchased unsuitable auction rate securities on behalf of the customer.
 This case was settled for $250,000 in damages.